Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Equipment Specs to Compare (Buying Guide)

 Concrete specifications matter more than brand reputation when comparing equipment in this category.
-Use the buyer checklist below to evaluate any pressotherapy machine and any commercial massage chair you consider.
+Use the buyer checklist below to evaluate any pressotherapy machine (all third-party in this article) and any commercial massage chair (including Vacuactivus De-Stress Lounge) you consider.

 Pressotherapy: Chambers, Pressure Range, Modes

 Chamber count drives treatment precision: 4 chambers cover legs only (entry tier), 8 chambers add abdomen, 12 chambers add arms, 24+ chambers deliver fine-grained gradient control.
 Pressure range 20-360 mmHg is the industry standard for adjustable systems; verify the machine supports both low-pressure (for sensitive clients) and high-pressure (for athletic recovery, body contouring) protocols.
 Treatment modes (sequential, peristaltic, pulsing, gradient) should number at least 4 for protocol flexibility.
 Touchscreen vs analog control affects operator efficiency at scale.
-Warranty: 24-36 months is industry standard; some manufacturers offer extended service contracts.
+Warranty: 24-36 months is industry standard for third-party pressotherapy manufacturers; some offer extended service contracts.

 Massage Chair: Recline, Rollers, Compression Zones